warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/rejected-errors.md

 You can view rejected error trends in your project overview graph.

 ### Placeholder exceptions`AirbrakeNotice`
-Rejections are also displayed in your error groups list and appear as `AirbrakeNotice` placeholder exceptions that provide as much information as possible.
+Rejections that are due to invalid error format are also displayed in your error groups list and appear as `AirbrakeNotice` placeholder exceptions that provide as much information as possible.
 These placeholders let you know that your Airbrake notifier library couldn't parse an error into the correct format.

 ## Getting rejections?